HasanGoni/HasanGoni.github.io/_posts/2021-07-15- Data Science basics.md

 * Your organization has a website where visitors randomly receive one of two coupons.
 It is also possible that visitors to the website will not receive a coupon.
 You have been asked to determine if offering a coupon to website visitors has any impact on their purchase decisions.
 Which analysis method should you use
   * One way ANOVA

-* What is the purpose of A/B testing ?
+* What is the purpose of/B testing ?
-  * This is statistical hypothesis testing for randomized experiments with two variables, A and B. The objective of A/B testing is to detect any changes to a web page to maximize or increase the outcome of a strategy.
+  * This is statistical hypothesis testing for randomized experiments with two variables, A and B. The objective of/B testing is to detect any changes to a web page to maximize or increase the outcome of a strategy.

 * What is the law of large numbers?
   * It is a theorem that describes the result of performing the same experiment very frequently.
 This theorem forms the basis of frequency-style thinking.
 It states that the sample mean, sample variance, and sample standard deviation converge to what they are trying to estimate.